DaniMori/yos-award/output/Form.md

 -   [*Obstacles and solutions*]{.underline}*: What challenges, if any, were encountered?
 Were they/how were they solved?*

-    Our initiative consists of developing an open science framework that can be used across the research projects in our lab and exported to other departments, both in and outside our institution.
-It consists of three
+    Our initiative consists of implementing a full open science workflow that can be used across research projects in our team and exported to other groups, both in and outside our institution.
+The aim is not only to produce reproducible research outputs, but to go beyond that and make the whole scientific production process reproducible, including project proposals and research designs, materials and methods, instruments and protocols, data management processes, analyses, and dissemination outputs such as papers, book chapters, conference presentations, posters, etc. We believe this methodology can help document the whole research process, thus helping resolve some issues related with scientific reproducibility: uncovering researchers' biases or implicit conflicts of interest, improving accountability, and allowing better audits.
+Once our methodology is refined, we expect to be able to disseminate it to other groups, so our target audience would ultimately be the scientific community as a whole.

-    steps: data data management, which will be done using OPAL, part of the Obiba environment; data computing, which will follow the literate computing framework using Markdown and R Studio; and version control, which will be done using Git.
+    It consists of three steps: data data management, which will be done using OPAL, part of the Obiba environment; data computing, which will follow the literate computing framework using Markdown and R Studio; and version control, which will be done using Git.
 EXPAND.
 Our key Open Science objective is to increase reproducibility and to engage the research community in our projects.
 Our main target group is all researchers worldwide and ultimately the entire population.

     As tools like Open Science Framework (OSF) rapidly grow, world-leading funding bodies, such as Welcome Trust in the United Kingdom and the National